Local Differential Privacy for Distributed Stochastic Aggregative Optimization with Guaranteed Optimality: Numerical Experiments

 \subsection{Evaluation results on the ``CIFAR-10" dataset}

 In the second experiment, we evaluated the performance of Algorithm~\ref{algorithm1} by training a four-layer CNN on the ``CIFAR-10" dataset~\cite{CIFAR10}, which offers greater diversity and complexity compared to the ``MNIST" dataset.
 The dataset contains $50,000$ training images and $10,000$ testing images, with each image being a $32\!\times\!32$ color image belonging to one of $10$ different classes.
-The CNN consists of four convolutional layers with $32$, $64$, $128$, and $128$ filters, each followed by LeakyReLU activation.
+The CNN consists of four convolutional layers.
 Max pooling is applied after the second and fourth layers to reduce spatial dimensions.
 After global average pooling, the features are fed into a fully connected layer for $10$-class prediction.
 In this experiment, the stepsizes in our algorithm were set to be the same as those used in the previous ``MNIST" experiment, and the DP-noise variances were set to $\sigma_{i,x}^{t}=0.001(t+1)^{-0.505+0.001i}$, $\sigma_{i,y}^{t}=0.001(t+1)^{-0.005+0.001i}$, and $\sigma_{i,z}^{t}=0.001(t+1)^{-0.015+0.001i}$ for all agents, which satisfy all the conditions in Theorem~\ref{T1}.
 For the comparison algorithms, the noise variances were reduced by a factor of $10$ compared to those used in the ``MNIST'' experiment, while all other parameters remained unchanged.

 The results are summarized in Fig.~\ref{cifar10}.
 It can be seen that the proposed algorithm has much better robustness to DP noise compared to existing distributed aggregative optimization algorithms in~\cite{Carnevale1} and~\cite{lixiuxian2}.
-Moreover, compared with the existing DP approaches in~\cite{huang} and~\cite{zhangjifeng1} for distributed optimization, our Algorithm~\ref{algorithm1} achieves lower training loss and higher test accuracy even under a stronger privacy guarantee.
+Moreover, compared with the existing DP approaches in~\cite{huang} and~\cite{zhangjifeng1} for distributed optimization, our Algorithm~\ref{algorithm1} achieves lower training loss even under a stronger privacy guarantee. {The trends in the sensitivity analysis shown in Fig.~\ref{cifarc} and Fig.~\ref{cifard} closely resemble those in Fig.~\ref{mnistc} and Fig.~\ref{mnistd}, respectively.}